Current State of Clinical Trials Impacted by the War in Ukraine

 An option examined in the attempt to continue treatment protocols has been to perform patient site transitions to safer neighboring countries.
 However, there are inherent dangers posed to Ukrainians who might seek to obtain treatment through relocation.
 In terms of patient mobility, these risks take the form of exposure to combat zones, inadequate shelter and life support during transit, and limited housing once they reach their destination.
 Without the guarantee of safety, it is difficult for sponsors to know how best to support Ukrainian patients and their families.

 The difficult reality, though, is that patient mobility – including the availability of their clinical trial documentation – across national lines is faulty.
 Attempts to transfer patients to trial sites in neighboring countries are met with delays and uncertainty, but we have observed a few common suggestions to navigate the complexity.
 Having cross-functional teams with solid communication and expertise to think through what’s feasible within the clinical trial protocol and within the regulatory bounds of this extreme situation can help sponsors understand ways to reimagine their trial without halting operations.
-Ensuring that these cross functional teams have resources with extensive knowledge of cross border regulations is imperative to developing a successful patient transition plan.
+Ensuring that these cross-functional teams have resources with extensive knowledge of cross-border regulations is imperative to developing a successful patient transition plan.

 Supply Chain Turmoil

 The complications of clinical supply chain management are interwoven with slow regulatory submissions.
 When clinical trials don’t have adequate supplies the impact if two-fold: patients fail to receive potentially lifesaving treatment, and the trial runs the risk of not having enough clinical data to move an important product forward towards general use.
 Many of the ongoing clinical trials in Ukraine are supplied through a central depot located near the airport in Kyiv.
-With teams of Ukrainian workers unable to safely operate these facilities, sponsors are running into supply chain and transport issues for both experimental drugs and biospecimens.
+With teams of Ukrainian workers unable to safely operate these facilities, sponsors are running into the supply chain and transport issues for both experimental drugs and biospecimens.
 Whether these issues stem from attempts at rerouting to a new destination, shipping delays, or the lack of product availability at medical sites, they have placed added strain on trials in progress.

 In the case of Russian sites, supply has been permissible into the Russian trial sites, but the flow of medical information out of the country presents the core challenge.
 Sponsors have been unsuccessful in reliably engaging with investigation sites without running the risk of subjecting local investigators to serious repercussions from the Russian government.